South Dakota’s AG charged with 3 misdemeanors in fatal crash

 Ravnsborg has said he is confident he did not commit a crime, and that he was not drinking before the crash.
 He provided a blood sample and handed over his electronic devices to investigators.
 A toxicology report from a sample taken roughly 15 hours after the crash showed no alcohol in Ravnsborg’s system.

-Boever’s family has questioned Ravnsborg’s account, and expressed frustration at the five-month wait to hear whether he would face charges.
+Boever’s family have questioned Ravnsborg’s account and expressed frustration as five months passed while they waited to find out whether he would face charges.

+Nick Nemec, Boever’s cousin, said Thursday he was “disappointed, but not surprised” at the prosecutor’s decision.
+He called South Dakota law “weak” when it comes to manslaughter.
+He said he expected family members to bring civil action against Ravnsborg.

+“I was afraid the charge would be something on the order of crossing the white line,” Nemec said.
+“And that’s exactly what the charge was.”

-Beadle County State Michael Moore, who helped with the case, said the Boever family had been told of the decision beforehand.
+Beadle County State’s Attorney Michael Moore, who helped with the case, said the Boever family was told of the decision beforehand.

-“They obviously don’t like our decision in this case, but as we all know, victims don’t make this decision,” Moore said.
-Later, pressed by a reporter, Moore added: “I don’t feel good about it, but it’s the right decision.”
+“I don’t feel good about it, but it’s the right decision,” Moore said.

+He added: “Obviously when a person dies, we want to know what happened.
+But we’re limited by the investigation and by the facts.
+And we can’t compel someone to tell us.
+I mean, there’s just nowhere else to go.”

 Ravnsborg, who was elected to his first term in 2018, initially told authorities he thought he had struck a deer or another large animal as he drove home to Pierre from a Republican fundraiser late on Sept.
 12. He said he didn’t realize he had killed a man until he returned to the accident scene the next day.